 I loved it so much at the time, and it’s a great bag that someone else will cherish but I bought it because:

-a) I was v. v. emotionally distraught over two boys (a story for another day);
+a) I was v. v. emotionally distraught about boy stuff. (lolz).

 b) The dollar was extremely strong so I got a great price.

 The bag isn’t me AT ALL though.
 The pink velvet is fun but it goes with very little in my wardrobe, and I am not really into the boy silhouette.
-It’s great, and so chic on someone else, but I’m more of a classic flap kind of girl.
+I also don’t like the color of the metal chain.
+I’m a silver or gold gal, not gunmetal.
+It’s great, and so chic on someone else, but I’m more of a classic style, flap kind of girl.

 Also, I just gotta say it.
 Don’t ever make a big purchase at the airport.
 Unless you’ve really thought it through.